azlato/videoDatabase/README.md

-# Video database
+# Demo app: Video database
-Demo app with
 - Fetch, display list of videos, filter and sort it
 - You can stream video via Shaka Player React
 - Atomic design with BEM CSS class naming convention